 Externship placements are available both in the Spokane, WA area and across the nation.
 Students serve in government, nonprofit, or not-for-profit institutions.
 Gonzaga Law students have served in placements as varied as Senator’s offices, prosecutor and public defender offices, city attorneys, courts of all levels across the country, University legal offices, and low-income legal services.

-Experiential Learning Requirement approved programs include the Legal Clinic and our Externship program placements.
+Experiential Learning Requirement approved programs include the Legal Clinic, designated simulation courses, and our Externship program placements.

 Requirements for ELR